 Do Both iPhones and Android phones Need Virus Protection?

 The short answer is yes, but it’s a bit more complicated than that.
 Apple and Google have different policies when it comes to which apps are accepted into their respective app stores.
 While Google prefers a more open platform, Apple will impose more scrutiny over apps, so there’s a relative advantage for iPhones.
 However, the fact that there are so many iPhones out there means that hackers won’t settle for just one penetration approach through the app store.
 In fact, the most damaging attacks can happen even by opening an instant message or surfing the web.
 Here’s some perspective: in many cases, you can jailbreak (unlock the device to unauthorized applications) an iPhone by simply visiting a website.
 This is a great example of how much can happen simply by accessing a website on your phone.
 In a world where someone can make big changes to your phone without your knowledge, antivirus protection is absolutely necessary.

 Which Mobile Antivirus Should I Buy?

 This is an important point: you’ll have to pay for a mobile antivirus that actually good.
 Many free antiviruses usually inject ads and slow down your phone as an alternative to charging you.
 After all, nothing’s free.
-The good news is that major antivirus makers, such as Norton, Panda, and Avira all include a mobile version of their strongest antivirus protection tools with their subscription.
+The good news is that major antivirus makers, such as norton-link, panda-link, and avira-link all include a mobile version of their strongest antivirus protection tools with their subscription.
 When choosing your antivirus, be sure to verify that you’re dealing with a reputable antivirus developer.
 If you need more information on who you can trust, you can view our list of the top antiviruses.